hardbyte/python-can/doc/listeners.rst

 --------------------------------

-Implements support for MF4 (Measurement Data Format v4) which is a proprietary format from ASAM, widely used in many automotive software (Vector CANape, ETAS INCA, dSPACE COntrolDesk, etc.).
+Implements support for MF4 (Measurement Data Format v4) which is a proprietary format from ASAM, widely used in many automotive software (Vector CANape, ETAS INCA, dSPACE ControlDesk, etc.).

 The data is stored in a compressed format which makes it compact.